top of page

 • Demonstrate commitment to our lab mission (to use event-related potentials to understand how the brain is involved in the development of psychopathology).

-• Have accrued mentored independent research experience (e.g., by conducting a thesis, leading an independent project, making a first-authored conference presentation).
+• Have accrued mentored independent research experience (e.g., by conducting a thesis, leading an independent project, working as a research assistant after university, making a first-authored conference presentation).

 • Want to pursue a career in research (more on this below)